 Posted: Monday, March 20, 2017

-In October 2015, the FDA expanded approval1 of nivolumab, an injectable immune checkpoint inhibitor, to second-line treatment of all metastatic non-small cell lung cancer (both squamous and nonsquamous) after disease progression on prior platinum-containing chemotherapy.
+In October 2015, the U.S. Food and Drug Administration (FDA) expanded approval1 of nivolumab, an injectable immune checkpoint inhibitor, to second-line treatment of all metastatic non–small cell lung cancer (NSCLC, both squamous and nonsquamous) after disease progression on prior platinum-containing chemotherapy.

-Nivolumab is 1 of 3 immune checkpoint inhibitors (the others are pembrolizumab and atezolizumab) with a category 1 recommendation as subsequent therapy in the NCCN Clinical Practice Guidelines in Oncology for NSCLC.8
+Nivolumab is one of three immune checkpoint inhibitors (the others are pembrolizumab and atezolizumab) with a category 1 recommendation as subsequent therapy in the NCCN Clinical Practice Guidelines in Oncology for NSCLC.8

-JNCCN 360 was fortunate to chat with Hossein Borghaei, DO, MS, Chief, Division of Thoracic Medical Oncology and Associate Professor, Department of Hematology/Oncology at the Fox Chase Cancer Center in Philadelphia, Pennsylvania.
-He noted that practitioners’ questions about clinical use of nivolumab typically fall into 1 of 3 broad categories: how to manage adverse events; how to recognize so-called “pseudoprogression” and what to do about it; and when and how to re-start treatment if management for adverse events has been effective.
+JNCCN 360 was fortunate to chat with Hossein Borghaei, DO, MS, Chief, Division of Thoracic Medical Oncology and Associate Professor, Department of Hematology/Oncology at the Fox Chase Cancer Center in Philadelphia.
+He noted that practitioners’ questions about the clinical use of nivolumab typically fall into one of three broad categories: how to manage adverse events; how to recognize so-called pseudoprogression and what to do about it; and when and how to re-start treatment if management for adverse events has been effective.
 Asked to comment, Roy S. Herbst, MD, PhD, Ensign Professor of Medicine and Chief of Medical Oncology at Yale Cancer Center and Smilow Cancer Hospital in New Haven, Connecticut, added, “These drugs have transformed the way we care for patients with cancer.”